-- NO Go to step 10.

-- YES Wait for the SAN Volume Controller 2145-8F2 to power off.
-If the SAN Volume Controller 2145-8F2 fails to power off after 5 minutes, go to step 10.
+YES Wait for the SAN Volume Controller 2145-8F2 or SAN Volume Controller 2145-8F4 to power off.
+If the SAN Volume Controller 2145-8F2 or SAN Volume Controller 2145-8F4 fails to power off after 5 minutes, go to step 10.

-- 10. (from step 9)

-Powering off the SAN Volume Controller 2145-8F2 by any means other than momentarily pressing the power button might cause the loss of data in the SAN Volume Controller 2145-8F2 cache.
+Attention: Powering off the SAN Volume Controller 2145-8F2 or SAN Volume Controller 2145-8F4 by any means other than momentarily pressing the power button might cause a loss of data in the SAN Volume Controller 2145-8F2 or SAN Volume Controller 2145-8F4 cache.
 If you are performing concurrent maintenance, this node must be deleted from the cluster before you proceed.
 Ask the customer to delete the node from the cluster now.
 If they are unable to delete the node, call your support center for assistance before you proceed.